SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 13 November, 2025 at 23:35:17
+# Last Refreshed - 14 November, 2025 at 23:35:16
 The Latest Activity was a VirtualRide -

-<b>☀️ Zwift - Traci Sewell's Meetup on Watts the Limit in New York</b>
+<b>⛅ Zwift - Tair Dringfa Fechan in Watopia</b>

-which happened on 09 November, 2025 at 13:41:15
+which happened on 14 November, 2025 at 16:07:50

-Which is 0 years, 0 months, 4 days, 9 hours and 54 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 27 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16405651334
+You can see it here https://www.strava.com/activities/16457223585

 ## Number of Rides
 How many rides have I done each year?